confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 7. The "Consumer Lag" described above is a good representation of Replicator lag, because Replicator's embedded consumer commits only after the connect worker's producer has committed the data to the destination cluster.
 Do not confuse consumer lag with an MBean attribute called `records-lag` part of Replicator's embedded consumer.
-That attribute reflects up to the embedded consumer and does not include lag due to producing to the destination cluster.
+That attribute reflects whether Replicator's embedded consumer can keep up with the original data production rate, but it does not include replication lag due to producing to the destination cluster.
-It is real-time and it is normal for this value to be `0.0` when Replicator's consumer can keep up with the original data production rate.
+It is real-time and it is normal for this value to be `0.0`.

 ```bash
 $ docker-compose exec connect-dc2 kafka-run-class kafka.tools.JmxTool --object-name "kafka.consumer:type=consumer-fetch-manager-metrics,partition=0,topic=topic1,client-id=replicator-dc1-to-dc2-topic1-0" --attributes "records-lag" --jmx-url service:jmx:rmi:///jndi/rmi://connect-dc2:9892/jmxrmi